Viral Video Shows Blac Chyna Trying To Start Fight At Six Flags Amusement Park, Swinging Baby Stroller

 — ROBERT KARDASHIAN (@robkardashian) March 22, 2018

-It was not clear if Blac Chyna or anyone else was arrested for the fight at Six Flags, though it appeared no one was seriously injured.
+It was not clear if Blac Chyna, or anyone else, was arrested for the fight at Six Flags, though it appeared no one was seriously injured.
 The baby stroller appeared to be intact afterward as well.